 The supporting cast is similarly weak with a collection of annoying or under-developed characters that fail to inject much life into the plodding story.

-Alongside some rather lamentable product placement, Ralph works to help a small “glitch” called Vanellope win a big kart race and depose the mad King Candy.
+This loathsome food-themed world with many pink candy cane trees, jelly bean hills and bodies of water filled with Coca Cola.
+Alongside lamentable product placement, Ralph works to help a small “glitch” called Vanellope win a big kart race and depose the mad King Candy.